YottaDB/YDBDoc/ProgGuide/commands.rst

 For each auto-relink enabled directory which a YottaDB process accesses while searching through $ZROUTINES, YottaDB creates a small control file (Relinkctl) in the directory identified by $ydb_linktmpdir (defaulting to $ydb_tmp, which in turn defaults to /tmp, if unspecified).
 The names of these files are of the form ydb-relinkctl-<murmur> where <murmur> is a hash of the realpath() to an auto-relink directory; for example: /tmp/ydb-relinkctl-f0938d18ab001a7ef09c2bfba946f002).
 With each Relinkctl file, YottaDB creates and associates a block of shared memory that contains associated control structures.
 Among the structures is a cycle number corresponding to each routine found in the routine directory; a change in the cycle number informs a process that it may need to determine whether there is a new version of a routine.
 Although YottaDB only creates relinkctl records for routines that actually exist on disk, it may increment cycle numbers for existing relinkctl records even if they no longer exist on disk.

 YottaDB creates both the Relinkctl file and shared memory with permissions based on the logic described in the "IPC Permissions" column of the `Shared Resource Authorization Permissions <../AdminOpsGuide/securityph.html#share-rsc-auth-permissions>`_ section in the `Administration and Operations Guide <../AdminOpsGuide/index.html>`_, except that the object directory, rather than the database file, provides the base permissions.

+Orphaned relinkctl files associated with an object directory are automatically cleaned up on subsequent reuse of that object directory.
+An orphaned relinkctl file exists if the last YottaDB process using it does not shutdown cleanly, typically the result of a SIGKILL, but also possible with SIGINT (sent by Ctrl-C) or SIGTERM (sent by `MUPIP STOP <../AdminOpsGuide/dbmgmt.html#mupip-stop>`_).

 The MUPIP RCTLDUMP command reports information related to relinkctl files and their associated shared memory segments.